FictChar/airbnc_project/README.md

 This can also be tested on pqsl by connecting to the database and querying the data.

 # Querying the data

+Created an app.js, app.test.js, model folder and controller folder to start querying the data and receiving status when completed or failed.

 # Creating a dev dtb